RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/01_intro-GUI.rst

 program is executed it performs a series of tasks in a predetermined order and then terminates.
 A GUI program's structure is very different.
-A GUI program creates the icons and widgets that are displayed to a user and then it simply waits for the user to manipulate them.
+A GUI program creates the icons and widgets that are displayed to a user and then it simply waits for the user to interact with them.
 The order that tasks are performed by the program is under the user's control -- not the programs!
 This means a GUI program must keep track of the "state" of its processing and respond correctly to user commands that are given in any order the user chooses.
 This style of programming is called "event driven programming."
-In fact, GUI programming and event-driven programming are synonymous.
+In fact, *GUI programming* and *event-driven programming* are synonymous.

 Event-driven Programming
 ========================